seojoonlee-dev/graphwrite/README.md

 ### Desktop and mobile apps

-The desktop and mobile apps live in the `frontend/` directory and are built with [Tauri](https://tauri.app).
-They talk to the same self-hosted backend, so set its address in Settings (see below).
-From `frontend/`:

-- Desktop (Linux / Windows / macOS): `npm run tauri build`
-- Android: `npm run tauri android build` (requires the Android SDK and NDK)
+Installers for Windows and Mac are available in the Release tab along side the android apk.

 ### Accessing from other devices

 The frontend looks for the backend at `http://localhost:3001` by default.
 To use GraphWrite from another device on your network, open Settings and set the server address to the IP of the machine running the backend (for example `http://192.168.0.1:3001`).

 > [!WARNING]
 > GraphWrite has no authentication.
 Anyone who can reach the backend port can read, edit, and delete your notes.
 Keep it on a trusted network, and do not expose it to the internet without putting it behind a reverse proxy with authentication.
+I personally recommend you use Tailscale to access your notes anywhere for now.
 Authentication is planned.

 ## Building from source